odipojames/nairobi-weather/README.md

 # Nairobi Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was can be accessed via live lin `https://odipojames.github.io/nairobi-weather/`

 ## How to run Locally
 clone and create .env files in root directory